rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Now from Miletus he sent to Ephesus and called the elders of the church to come to him. ^2017

-And when they came to him, he said to them : You yourselves know how I lived among you the whole time from the first day that I set foot in Asia, ^2018
+And when they came to him, he said to them:You yourselves know how I lived among you the whole time from the first day that I set foot in Asia, ^2018

 serving the Lord with all humility and with tears and with trials that happened to me through the plots of the Jews; ^2019